BensonHsu/SBrick-Framework/README.md

 # SBrick-Framework
-This is a python based interface for action with SBrick device.
-What can you do using SBrick-Framework:
+This is a python based interface for control SBrick devices.
+What is the benefit when you use SBrick-Framework:
 * Get detailed information: UUID, service, characteristic, adc(voltage, temperature) information...
-* Control LEGO power functions:
+* Control LEGO power functions concurrently:
-  * Drive power function with a specific parameters: SBrick ID, channel, execution time...
+  * Drive power functions
   * Stop power functions
+* Support multiple SBrick devices (not test yet)

-A thread is created to handle a channel action, and this means you can control LEGO power functions concurrently.
+A thread is created to handle a LEGO power function (a channel), and this means you can control LEGO power functions concurrently.
+The last drive function will overwrite the execution time of the related power function that is applied previously.

-SBrick-Framework is implemented by `BlueZ + SBrick protocol + libuv + MQTT protocol + mosquitto broker`, and the code is tested by python 3.4 on Raspberry Pi 3(RASPBIAN). <br />
+SBrick-Framework is implemented by `BlueZ + SBrick protocol + libuv + MQTT protocol + mosquitto broker`, and the code is tested by python 3.4 on Raspberry Pi 3(Raspbian Jessie). <br />

 Aarchitecture overview: <br />
 <img src="sbrick_arch.jpg" width="480" alt="Combined Image" />